 More than just a fantastic name, Steak of the Art combines an ever-evolving art gallery space with the finest ingredients and cuts from responsibly sourced local farms.
 It all combines to create a really unique spot to enjoy a great meal, atmosphere and a true Cardiff gem.

 Sample a post-dinner Cardiff cocktail

 After dinner, your night out in Cardiff needn’t and shouldn’t come to an end.
 There’s no shortage of city centre bars where marvellous mixologists can concoct the perfect cocktail.
-Ten Mill Lane has 2 for 1 deals and delicious, flavoursome combos, while Dirty Martini not only has numerous cocktail options, but provides a fun night out well into the early hours.
+Ten Mill Lane has delicious, flavoursome combos, while Dirty Martini not only has numerous cocktail options, but provides a fun night out well into the early hours.

-Among the top pubs in Cardiff is The Urban Tap House on Westgate Street, a popular haunt with beer lovers.
-With a wide selection of local and international creations, it’s a great place to start a night out in Cardiff.
-The venue is owned by the Tiny Rebel brewery, based in Newport, so there’re plenty of Welsh ales to sample.
+Among the top pubs in Cardiff is Tiny Rebel on Westgate Street.
+Once known as Urban Taphouse, this is a popular haunt with beer lovers.
+With a wide selection of unique craft creations, it’s a great place to start a night out in Cardiff.

 Immerse yourself in the underground music scene